 While gradualism introduces norms in increments to prepare communities to accept the final obligation, cyclicality allows a shift in the normative framework more appropriate to specific spatiotemporal contingencies.
 Cyclicality does not presuppose that cultures and communities progress in a linear manner from barbarity to civilization.
-Cyclicality represents rotational changes in communities from belief to disbelief and from disbelief to belief, from prosperity to adversity and from adversity to prosperity, and
+Cyclicality represents rotational changes71 in communities from belief to disbelief and from disbelief to belief,72 from prosperity to adversity and from adversity to prosperity,73 and from a state of ignorance to a state of knowledge (and vice versa).74 In the words of the Quran: "And We dispersed them as [separate] communities all over the earth; some of them were righteous, and

-^{68.} QURAN, sura Al Maidah 5:90; see TAFHĪM, supra note 66, sura Al-Mā'idah 5:90 n.109.
+^{68.} QURAN, sura Al Maidah 5:90; see TAFH M, supra note 66, sura Al-M 'idah 5:90 n.109.